-Barton Malow provided construction management and technology design services for this 21st-century learning environment that included learning communities, a full-service kitchen, commons space, a full production performing arts center, swimming pool, and competition gymnasium.
+Barton Malow provided construction management and technology design services for this 21st-century learning environment, including learning communities, a full-service kitchen, commons space, a total production performing arts center, a swimming pool, and a competition gymnasium.

 Keeping Staff + Students Safe

 The auditorium’s location is in the center of the building, but turn-over was not scheduled until after the start of school, making it difficult to access and complete.
-The shell was constructed prior to the start of school so the surrounding areas could be opened once school began in September.
-Protecting students and staff while completing construction on an active high school campus was top priority.
+The shell was constructed before the start of school so the surrounding areas could be opened once school began in September.
+The top priority was protecting students and staff while completing construction on an active high school campus.
 The team did not accept delivery of materials during student drop-off or pick-up times, posted signage around the area indicating students could not enter, and the site was secured after hours.